grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/selecting-ui-elements.md

 #### Select field

-Unlike many other components that requires you to pass an `id` prop to be able to associate the label with the form element, the `select` component requires you to pass an `inputId` prop.
+Unlike many other components that require you to pass an `id` prop to be able to associate the label with the form element, the `select` component requires you to pass an `inputId` prop.
 You can find more information about testing the `select` component [here](https://github.com/grafana/grafana/blob/401265522e584e4e71a1d92d5af311564b1ec33e/contribute/style-guides/testing.md#testing-select-components).

 ```tsx title="UI component"
 <InlineField label="Auth type">